Lawrence Schulman

-Biography
+Early life and education

-He was born to Anna and Louis Schulman in Newark, New Jersey, USA.
+He was born to Anna and Louis Schulman in Newark, New Jersey.
 He first went to the local public school, but switched to more Jewish oriented institutions, graduating from Yeshiva University in 1963.
 While still in college he married Claire Frangles Sherman.
 From Yeshiva he went to Princeton where he received the Ph.D. in physics for his thesis (under Arthur Wightman) A path integral for spin.

+Career

 After completing his thesis he took a position as Assistant Professor at Indiana University (Bloomington), but in 1970 went to the Technion-Israel Institute of Technology in Haifa on a NATO postdoctoral fellowship.

-At the Technion he accepted a position as Associate Professor, but only resigned from Indiana several years later as Professor.
-In 1985 he returned to the United States as Chair of the Physics Department of Clarkson University and eventually (1988) also resigned from the Technion (as full Professor).
-In 1991 he left the chair-ship and since then has stayed on at Clarkson as professor of physics.
+At the Technion he accepted a position as Associate Professor, but only resigned from Indiana several years later as professor.
+In 1985, he returned to the United States as Chair of the Physics Department of Clarkson University and eventually (1988) also resigned from the Technion as a full professor.
+In 1991, he left the chair-ship and since then has stayed on at Clarkson as professor of physics.

-In 2013 he spent part of a sabbatical at Georgia Institute of Technology and has since been adjunct professor at that institution.
+In 2013, he spent part of a sabbatical at Georgia Institute of Technology and has since been adjunct professor at that institution.